How to create a Vertical Environment for your tracking area

 An arrow with dimensions will appear between the reference bars, where the upper number is the measured distance between the bars, and the lower number is the automatically calculated distance on the layout:

-Repeat the procedure for the remaining pairs of reference bars.
-The more measurements are the better, but it needs not less than three for each bar.
+The more measurements are the better.
+We recommend at least three per bar.
 After adding all the constraints, press the Optimize button to automatically correct the position.

 Now the Environment is fully consistent with the arrangement of reference bars in the room.
 Click the Save button in the top right corner to save the Environment.